What is Rolling, its Operations, Types, & How it Works?

 Flat rolling is the most basic form of rolling offering the starting and ending part of the material a rectangular cross-section.
 This material is fed between two rollers that rotate in opposite directions and the gap between the rolls is less than the thickness of the starting material.

 this causes it to deform and the decrease in material thickness causes the material to elongate.
-The friction produces during the process at the interface between the material and rolls causes the material to be pushed through.
+The friction produced during the process at the interface between the material and rolls causes the material to be pushed through.

 Ring Rolling

-This rolling operation is a specialized type of hot rolling that aid the increment of a ring diameter.
+This rolling operation is a specialized type of hot rolling that aids the increment of a ring diameter.
 The starting material is a thick wall ring and the workpiece is placed between the two rolls known as an inner idler roll and a driven roll.
 The driven roll presses the ring from the outside.
 In this rolling process, the wall thickness decreases and the diameter increases as the rolling occurs.

-The ring rolling operation is often performed for railway tires, bearings, gears, rockets, turbines, airplanes, pressure vessels, and pipes.
-This is because, the resulting grain structure is circumferential, which offers better mechanical properties.
+The ring-rolling operation is often performed for railway tires, bearings, gears, rockets, turbines, airplanes, pressure vessels, and pipes.
+This is because the resulting grain structure is circumferential, which offers better mechanical properties.

 Controlled Rolling

 Controlled rolling is thermomechanical processing that integrates controlled deformation and heat treatment.
-The heat treatment is achieved from the heat that brings the workpiece above the recrystallization temperature which makes every subsequent heat treatment unnecessary.
+The heat treatment is achieved from the heat that brings the workpiece above the recrystallization temperature, which makes every subsequent heat treatment unnecessary.

 All these are achieved by monitoring and controlling the entire process at an extreme level.
 The controlling includes the starting material composition and structure, the temperature of various stages, deformation levels, and cool-down conditions.
 This process is energy-saving and also offers better mechanical properties.